Relocation Expenses Policy & Procedure

 - Effective date of implementation

 The School of Oriental and African Studies wishes to assist new employees relocating to London or within a commutable distance to London.
 This policy sets out the School’s relocation assistance scheme.
 It replaces any previous version.
-The Relocation Expenses Claim Form should be used for claim purposes.
+The Claim for relocation expenses form (pdf; 17kb) should be used for claim purposes.

 2.1 The School’s Relocation Expenses Policy is to compensate, in part, for the financial loss incurred by new employees to the School who are required to relocate their permanent residence (which is not within reasonable daily travelling distance to their new place of work (i.e. the School)) to a new permanent residence within reasonable daily travelling distance of the School as a result of taking up their first UK-based appointment with the School.